 I will continue getting actively involved in volunteer activities, in an effort to contribute to protecting the natural environment and conserving biodiversity.

 Hulic, Hulic Building Management and Hulic Proserve participate in the monthly Machikado Cleanup Day organized by Chuo Ward.
 Additionally, Hulic Office Service as well as these three other companies take part in Garbage Zero Emission Day, a cleanup activity which is also organized by Chuo Ward.
-In fiscal year 2015, we also participated in the “Hana Saku Machikado” activity organized by Chuo Ward, where we carried out flowerbed maintenance activities.
+From 2015 to 2018, we also participated in the “Hana Saku Machikado” activity organized by Chuo Ward, where we carried out flowerbed maintenance activities.
 These activities are gradually establishing themselves as a new space for communication with the local community and other employees while advancing the beautification of the town.

 - Concept of CSR

 - Special Feature/Initiatives for Fire-Resistant Wooden Buildings

 - Climate Change Countermeasures

 - Biodiversity/Encouraging Greening